Accepted Students FAQs

-Yes, students who have been accepted may defer enrollment for up to one year by completing the Acceptance Confirmation Form and selecting the “I wish to be reconsidered for admission” option.
+Yes, students who have been accepted may defer enrollment for up to one year by submitting a request via the Graduate Term Change Deposit link.
+There is a $20 fee associated with this request.
 After one year, students are required to resubmit their application materials in order to be considered for admission.

 Where is Rockefeller College located?

 The Rockefeller College of Public Affairs & Policy is located on the Downtown Campus at 135 Western Ave., Albany, NY, 12222.
 The Downtown Campus is not UAlbany's main campus, so if you're planning to visit make sure you're going to the right place!

 You can register any time between formal admission and the first day of classes.